 - Use syntactic clues to interpret the meaning of complex sentences or new vocabulary.
-Find information by using dictionary, and other sources including online resources. - Monitor comprehension and adjust reading strategy as measured by unit reading responses, reading tests, and quizzes. - Understand writing process and method as measured by written essays, reading responses, and research paper.
+Find information by using reference tools, including online resources. - Monitor comprehension and adjust reading strategy as measured by unit reading responses, reading tests, and quizzes. - Understand writing process and method as measured by written essays, reading responses, and research paper.